jsonapy

 # '{"type": "person", "id": 1, "attributes": {"firstName": "Guido"}}'

-Resource links can be specified by registering factories functions that will be used to generate them using the register_link_factory() method:
+be used to generate them using the register_link_factory()

 PersonResource.register_link_factory("self", lambda x: f"http://my.api/persons/{x})